Tourism Finance Corporation of India Limited to co-sponsor hospitality AIF, anchor real estate fund; SEBI filings made - www.lokmattimes.com

 Tourism Finance Corporation of India Limited to co-sponsor hospitality AIF, anchor real estate fund; SEBI filings made

-New Delhi [India], January 5: Tourism Finance Corporation of India Ltd (TFCI) has decided to expand its presence in ...
+PNN New Delhi [India], January 5: Tourism Finance Corporation of India Ltd (TFCI) has decided to expand its presence ...

 In a regulatory disclosure, the company said it will act as co-sponsor and anchor investor in the Holystone Hospitality Fund, an equity-focused Category II AIF, with a proposed commitment of up to 5% of the total fund corpus.
 An application for registration of the fund has already been filed with the Securities and Exchange Board of India (SEBI).